ziqianmo/ziqianmo.github.io/_pages/about.md

 - *2020*: Second Prize in the Scholarship of Hubei University of Techonology (Top 6%)

 # 📖 Educations
-- *2023.09 – Present*, Master of Science in Artificial Intelligence, **Shenzhen University**, Shenzhen, China.
+- *2023.09 – 2026.06*, Master of Science in Artificial Intelligence, **Shenzhen University**, Shenzhen, China.
 - *2019.09 – 2023.06*, Bachelor of Science in Computer Science and Technology, **Hubei University of Technology**, Wuhan, China.